 As this is only a holiday, we haven't included costs we pay for yearly like our motorhome, drone & motorbike insurances, personal travel insurance, mobile phone bill, internet on the Motorhome (we use and love EE- check it out here) and several other associated motorhome costs which aren't directly relevant to this holiday (like our storage costs.)

-How to Tour Europe in a Motorhome cheaper than us!
+How to Tour Germany in a Motorhome cheaper than us!